open-socialism/open-socialism-site/introduction.md

 ## The Open Source Model

 [Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software){:target="_blank"} is free software that is deveoped in the open.
 The code is fully accessible and you are free to take a copy and modify it.
 Business can be involved in the development of OSS, but OSS projects are typically run separately from businesses and anyone can contribute.
-Teams are typically distributed around the world and usually it is unpaid work.
+Teams are usually distributed around the world and the work is unpaid.

 Probably you are thinking this wouldn't work.
 People doing unpaid work, distrubuted teams and a lack of commercial direction.
+However, OSS has been extremely successful with virtually all of commercial software depending on it in some way.

 The [Open Source Model](https://en.wikipedia.org/wiki/Open-source_model){:target="_blank"} is the processes used to manage open source projects and teams.
 This process has a lot in common with the tribal model, but is operates in a highly different environment.
 What are some aspects?